betafactory/WordGameChrome/CONTRIBUTING.md

 Steps to reproduce the bug
 Expected behavior
 Actual behavior
-If you have encountered a security issue, please reach us through support+wordgame@betafactory.tech.
+If you have encountered a security issue, please reach us through support+wordgame.ducklinglabs.com.

 Contribute Code
 We welcome pull requests aimed at fixing bugs and security issues.
 We have also labeled tasks you can help with as help wanted.